Leina33/AKAN/README.md

 * open the the application with the code editor of your choice {Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 Do I need to install any dependencies?
 How should I set up my databases?
 Is there other code this app depends on?}
 ## Known Bugs
-my website my not be respeonsive to other devices as it is still under innovation. responsive might be slower.
+my website my not be responsive to other devices as it is still under innovation. responsive might be slower.The submit button does not display the names of Akan people as it is required to do so.

 ## Technologies Used
 HTML
 CSS